 Butter flavoring is essentially a mix of the isolated components of butter, such as diacetyl (which is responsible for making butter what it is) and alcohol or water.
 It obviously has a flavor similar to butter – to be more precise, it is intensely flavorful and is a clear, transparent liquid.

-In baking recipes, butter flavoring is one of the ideal substitutes for butter extract since it can render the exact creamy flavor of butter.
+In baking recipes, butter flavoring is one of the ideal butter extract substitutes since it can render the exact creamy flavor of butter.

 Olive oil is another worthy butter extract substitute that can make your recipes super rich in flavor and ultra glossy.
 Choosing extra virgin or light olive oil is highly recommended if you wish to saute meat or veggies.